Fox-ML-infrastructure/Fox-v1-infra/DOCS/00_executive/ARCHITECTURE_OVERVIEW.md

 ## Design Principles

 ### 1. Configuration-Driven
-- No hardcoded parameters
-- All settings in YAML configs
+- All training parameters load from YAML configs (with fallback defaults for edge cases)
 - Easy experimentation and reproducibility
+- See `CONFIG/CONFIG_AUDIT.md` for remaining hardcoded thresholds in some modules

 ### 2. Leakage-Safe
 - Strict temporal validation